Auctions trainings and resources

 Notices and reports

 Starting in 2023, we'll host four auctions a year, each consisting of a single round of bidding by auction participants.
-We'll announce the dates of upcoming auctions at least 60 days in advance on our webpage and to subscribers of the auctions and trading updates email list.
+We'll announce the dates of upcoming auctions at least 60 days in advance on our webpage and to subscribers of the auctions and market updates email list.

 After each quarterly auction, we will post an Auction Summary Report outlining information about the settlement price and number of allowances sold.
 A few weeks later, we'll also post a Public Proceeds Report confirming the amount of revenue raised by the auction and a rolling tally of all auction proceeds since the beginning of the program on Jan.
 1, 2023.